ProjectPythia/pythia-foundations/foundations/github/git-branches.md

 $ git checkout newbranch
 ```

-To check your current branch type:
+To check your current branch use `git status`:

 ```
 $ git status